ctds-usyd/library-webscraping/_episodes/03-visual-scraping.md

 Click _Add new selector_.
 We will add the selector that takes us from the index to each year page.
 Let's give it the id `year`.
 Its type is _Link_.
 We want to get multiple year links from the root, so we will check the Multiple box below.

-Under _Selector_, have tools for building a CSS selector.
+Under _Selector_, there are tools for building a CSS selector.
 Rightmost (highlighted blue below) is a text box where we can enter a CSS selector.
 The _Select_ button gives us a tool for visually selecting elements on the page to construct a CSS selector. _Element Preview_ highlights on the page those elements that would be selected by the specified selector. _Data Preview_ pops up a sample of the data that would be extracted by the specified selector.

 ![Adding a year selector]({{ page.root }}/fig/web-scraper-year-selector.png)

 Let's start by entering the selector `a`, which will match all `<a>` (hyperlink) elements in the page.
 Click _Element Preview_ and all links in the page you are viewing will blush.
 (You must be talking about them!)
-Click _Data Preview_ and we'll see that from the set of links we can construct a table consisting of the text and the link URL (plus a couple of administrative details).
+Click _Data Preview_ and we'll see that from the set of links we can scrape a table consisting of the text and the link URL (plus a couple of administrative details).

 We only want to capture year links, not all links, in the page.
 We could construct the CSS selector by inspecting the page's source or element tree.
 Instead we will use Web Scraper's _Select_ feature.